It all started when...

 Rachel had the great opportunity, in March 2012, to tour with Charmaine Bacon, flutist, through the Home Routes Classical series in rural Manitoba and Saskatchewan, bringing Classical music into communities which do not often have the opportunity to hear it, and interacting with audiences in ways that Classical music does not usually allow.

 Rachel began her private teaching studio in Winnipeg in 2009.
 She is flexible with teaching methods, and strives to be aware of the strengths and shortcomings of different methods so as to give the student a well-rounded education, especially through the inclusion of ear training and the understanding of harmony.

-Since moving to Toronto in September 2014, Rachel has taken on the position of Director of Music at the Anglican Church of the Epiphany and St. Mark in Parkdale, where her versatility as a musician is refreshing.
-She prepares music for services in a variety of styles on organ and piano, often collaborating with guest musicians, as well as arranging pieces to suit the abilities of the choir.
-She is involved in a song arrangement project through St. Benedict's Table in Winnipeg, and has begun composing music for use in the church liturgy.
+Rachel has recently taken on the position of Music Director at Grace Church Scarborough, where her versatility as a musician is refreshing.
+She prepares music for services in a variety of styles on organ and piano, while directing and arranging music for a volunteer choir, sometimes collaborating with guest musicians.
+She has also been involved in a song arrangement project through St. Benedict's Table in Winnipeg, and has begun composing music for use in the church liturgy.

 Rachel and her husband, Andrew, share a cozy place in